Mikelis/GithubMarketPlaceViewer/README.md

 QueryManager does the communication with the API server.
 AppsListFragment is the main app UI, that shows GitHub apps and gives a possibility to filter data.

+Application is seperated in Model, View, Presenter parts.

 okgraphql is used to request data from API, GSON is used to cast JSON response to POJO.
 Greenrobot Eventbus is used for intercommunication between application parts.
 RxJava is used for threading and response merging.